ENFP is one of the 16 personalities developed by Isabel Briggs Myers and Katharine Cook Briggs (Myers-Briggs) based on Jungian personality types.

 The four letters are used to describe type preferences, so ENFP stands for

 - Extroverted (E).
-Being extroverted means that the ENFP enjoys interaction with the outside world and focuses externally rather than internally.
+Being extroverted means that the ENFP enjoys the interaction with the outside world and focuses externally rather than internally.

 - The dominant function is the person’s natural operation mode.